Star Paws: Attack of the clones

 She had to dress her hypoallergenic hounds* in red and lavender to tell them apart, leading to their names.

-Apparently the procedure costs $50,000 (£36,196) a pop for dogs and half the for cats.
+Apparently the procedure costs $50,000 (£36,196) a pop for dogs and half that for cats.
 Which seems a woof deal for felines.

 But animal charity PETA isn't impressed, having released a statement encouraging people to adopt the abandoned animals instead.